KevinVan720/animated_styled_widget/README.md

  ..add(
       duration: Duration(milliseconds: 200),
       curve: Curves.easeIn,
-      value: 200.toPXLength)
+      value: 50.toVWLength)
 });
 ```

-will delay 1 second, then animate the width from its current value to 100 px in 200ms, then to 200 px in 200ms.
+will delay 1 second, then animate the width from its current value to 100 px in 200ms, then to 50% screen width in 200ms.
 You can animate other properties using the same syntax.

 ![style_demo9](https://i.imgur.com/Gcii4AZ.gif)